Continue reading to find out all about the 9.3x62mm Mauser, an underrated, but great all-around hunting cartridge.

 Designed in 1905 for the Mauser Model 1898 rifle, the 9.3x62mm soon became very popular among German settlers in Africa.
 The cartridge rapidly acquired a reputation for providing sufficient power to cleanly take all species of plains and dangerous game in Africa.
 This, combined with the fact that it was available in a reasonably priced magazine fed rifle, led to an explosion in popularity among hunters in Africa and Europe.

-The 9.3x62mm can also work as a great cartridge when hunting dangerous game like buffalo and elephant where legal.
+The 9.3x62mm can also work as a great cartridge when hunting the Big 5 like Cape Buffalo and elephant, or other species dangerous game like hippopotamus where legal.
 Though some countries, like Tanzania, have a minimum caliber of .375 for dangerous game hunting (the 9.3mm is .366 caliber), Mozambique has no minimum caliber and Zimbabwe has a minimum caliber of 9.2mm.
 While it is the absolute smallest cartridge I would recommend using on buffalo and elephant, the 9.3x62mm will do a great job when using an appropriate controlled expansion or solid bullet that is placed properly.
 Indeed, many thousands of buffalo and elephant have fallen to the venerable 9.3x62mm over the last century.
 That being said, the cartridge is not the best choice for following up a wounded buffalo or elephant in heavy cover, but then again, neither is the .375 H&H.

 One of the reasons that the 9.3x62mm cartridge performs so well on large and dangerous game is because it penetrates deeply and consistently.
 This is partly due to the fact that the bullet has a high sectional density (a measure of the ratio of the diameter of a projectile to its mass).
 All other things equal, a heavier projectile of a given caliber will be longer and therefore have a higher sectional density and consequently penetrate deeper than projectiles with a lower mass and sectional density.
 As an example 286gr and 293gr 9.3mm bullets have sectional densities of .305 and .312 respectively.
 This compares favorably to 270gr and 300gr .375 caliber bullets (the most popular weights for that caliber) which have sectional densities of .274 and .305 respectively.